Wick Harbour Mission

 The Church interior today.

-In the early 1960's, Alexander Cormack who was the son of Mrs and Mrs Alexander Cormack of Roadside, Huna had visions for the Gospel to be proclaimed in Wick.
-A small group of Christians began meeting in Sunday mornings in the Cormack home.
-They were also meeting in premises beside the Wick Harbour.
+In the early 1960's, Alexander Cormack who was the son of Mr and Mrs Alexander Cormack of Roadside, Huna had visions for the Gospel to be proclaimed in Wick.
+A small group of Christians began meeting on Sunday mornings in the Cormack home.
+There were also meetings being held in premises beside the Wick Harbour.

 As the Church started up and grew Mr Turney came as pastor.
 It was at this time the Deep Sea Mission premises were bought as a permanent meeting place.
 Because the building was beside the Harbour it became known as the Wick Harbour Mission, a reformed Baptist Church.
 After Mr Turney returned to England, Sandy Cormack took over, after his death in 1969 his son Jimmie took over the work for the next forty years.